Travelling to Egypt

 - In Arabic, Egyptian pounds are called gineih, and piastres are called qirsh

 Keep track of your holiday spending and instantly convert local prices into pounds with our free smartphone apps.
 There are three handy apps to download for iOS and Android, including Travel Essentials, Travel Money Card Plus & Currency Converter.
 You can also download an instant currency converter for your Apple Watch.

 We make it easy to sort your Egyptian pounds before your trip:

 - Order Egyptian pounds online for a better rate on foreign currency – minimum order value of £400 applies online

 - 0% commission, competitive rates on up to 70 foreign currencies

 - Delivered to your front door or pick up from one of 11,500 local Post Office branches.
 Search for your nearest branch here

-- Free delivery for branch collection and online orders over £400 for home delivery Monday-Friday.
+- Free delivery for branch collection and online orders of £500 or over for home delivery Monday-Friday.
 For home delivery orders of under £500, there is a small delivery charge of £4.99.

 - Orders placed before 3pm, on a working day, can generally be delivered to your home the next working day.
 Where an order is placed on a Friday and delivery is required on a Saturday, there will be a charge of £1.50